JanKotekFactoryPal/german_universities_list/src/universities_final.md

 > **Matching Score - ChatGPT:** 8
 > **Matching Score - Copilot:** 8
-> **Matching Reason: - ChatGPT:** This faculty is closely related to Barbora's interest in engineering.
-Engineering is a field she values, especially when it offers practical training.
-The faculty provides hands-on experience, which aligns well with her preferences.
+> **Matching Reason - ChatGPT:** With a focus on engineering, this faculty offers a more technical path that combines creativity with practical hands-on learning, which fits Barbora's interest in engineering and applied mathematics.
 > **Matching Reason - Copilot:** The practical focus and strong industry connections make this faculty a good fit for Barbora's interest in engineering, though it may not align as closely with her primary passion for design.

 - **University Type:** Fachhochschule (University of Applied Sciences)